ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 # Launching an instance
-Now that you have setup an ssh key-pair and an ssh security group, we can launch an instance -- i.e. start a virtual machine (VM).
+Now that you have setup an ssh key pair and an ssh security group, we can launch an instance -- i.e. start a virtual machine (VM).

 ### Details
 On the left panel of the dashboard select the `Compute` tab, then select `Instances`.
 Here is where you will see and be able to manage any instances (VMs) that you have created.
 To create a new one press the `Launch Instance` button to bring up a 'Wizard'.

+!!! note
+    The `Launch Instance` button will be greyed out if you have maxed out your quota.
+You may need to delete any previous unused instances first, or you should make a request for more resources.

 ![](images/launch_instance_details.png)